 Browse by category

-Could I have a Traumatic Brain Injury and Not Know It?
+Could You Have a Traumatic Brain Injury and Not Know It?

 May 31, 2021

-As the years go by, many of us chalk up lapses in memory as a side effect of aging.
-But if you’re also experiencing headaches, trouble concentrating, and thinking clearly, then something more serious may be to blame: a traumatic brain injury.
-What, a brain injury?
-Surprisingly, yes.
+Many older adults chalk up lapses in memory as a side effect of aging.
+But if you’re also experiencing headaches, trouble concentrating, and difficulty thinking clearly, then something more serious may be to blame: a traumatic brain injury.

-Brain injuries are more common than most people realize, and left unchecked they can wreak serious havoc in your life.
-Fortunately, the latest scientific advancements, such as hyperbaric oxygen treatment protocol, show promise in helping treat traumatic brain injuries.
+Brain injuries are more common than most people realize, and left unchecked, they can wreak serious havoc in your life.
+Fortunately, the latest scientific advancements, such as a specific hyperbaric oxygen therapy (HBOT) protocol, show promise in helping treat traumatic brain injuries.

 According to the Brain Injury Association, more than 2.8 million people sustain a traumatic brain injury (TBI) every year, and TBI-related deaths are highest among older adults.
 Since symptoms of a traumatic brain injury can sometimes take years to manifest, many people don’t even realize that they have one until problems show up later in life.

-That’s right: the fall you had in the 1990s could actually be the cause of your headaches and brain fog today.
+That’s right: a fall or car accident you had in the 1990s could be the cause of your headaches and brain fog today.

-TBIs can cause all sorts of cognitive problems and can even lead to permanent disabilities if left unchecked.
+TBIs can cause a variety of cognitive problems and can even lead to permanent disabilities if left unchecked.
 You don’t even need to directly hit your head to obtain one, either.
 But the good news is that with proper detection, traumatic brain injuries can be treated, including at centers such as Aviv Clinics.
 Here’s more about TBIs and how to determine if you may have one.

 The most common form of a mild TBI is a concussion, which is caused by a violent shaking or rattling of the brain.
 Common causes for TBIs include: